 Like many young boys, I had a fantasy about becoming James Bond when I grew up.
-Well, that didn’t quite happen, but I did get to become the next best thing: a travel writer.
+Well, that didn’t happen, but I did get to become the next best thing: a travel writer.
 When I come to think of it, the job has plenty of Bond-ian elements not least of which are travelling to exotic destinations, meeting interesting people, and staying under the radar while spying out the next accommodation find or hot spot to party in.

 Sounds like your idea of a dream occupation?
 Read on to see if you might make the grade.

 One way is by entering a contest like this.
 Alternatively, writing up feature ideas and presenting them to newspapers and magazines, or contacting guidebook companies and doing initial test pieces for them.
 I was a journalist in London, Japan, and on the road for a decade and had had many travel pieces published before writing my first guidebook.

 You're not in an office – you're on your own and have to be comfortable with that.
-Although it can be something a loner profession, you also need to be fairly gregarious and happy to approach complete strangers.
+Although it can be something of a solitary profession, you also need to be fairly gregarious and happy to approach complete strangers.
 It’s a pleasure being able to make up your own schedule, but you also need to be mindful of deadlines.
 And you need to be prepared to get the work done no matter what – it’s no fun trudging around a town checking details in the pouring rain, or struggling through a day when you’re ill, but that’s all a regular part of the job.